MenroMi/MenroMi.github.io/validation-card/README.md

 This is a solution to the [Interactive card details form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-card-details-form-XpS8cKZDWw).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+# Attention

+If you want to test the full potential of this code - you must download the json server and have a working server!

 ## Table of contents

 - [Overview](#overview)